 Here’s a very primitive “store” I’ve set up, for your browsing pleasure!
 This will be constantly expanding, and eventually I’ll start including parts that aren’t even mentioned in any of my tutorials, but are still handy.
 I have a huge pile of old parts that I’ve acquired that I need to get rid of – no one is going to use 1,000 Schottky diodes after all.

-This is a custom PC board I designed that you can use to make your own SNES games with.
+These are custom PC boards I designed that you can use to make your own SNES games with.
 Just check out the tutorial on how to properly populate it!
-I will be writing up a more in-depth guide, but for now, please refer to that or send me an email.
+Or, you can even check out the in-depth explainer on how the boards actually work.

-Note that I offer two types of boards – one for making a final game, and one for prototyping.
-The prototyping boards have a HASL finish (silver-colored plating) that wears away easier as you move it in and out of the SNES console.
+Note the prototyping boards have a HASL finish (silver-colored plating) that wears away easier as you move it in and out of the SNES console.
 So I use these with some headers in them so I can try multiple games on a single chip without having to solder and desolder them each time.
-I also offer ones with ENIG finish (gold-colored plating) that are like the original SNES cartridges.
+All other ones have ENIG finish (gold-colored plating) that are like the original SNES cartridges.
 They’ll hold up for a long time!
 I use these for my repros after I test out the EPROM on my prototype board.

 27C160 to TL866 Adapter Board – $3 (or $7 assembled)